-Once you have achieved soft peaks, add in a little superfine sugar, bit by bit while continuing to whip up the egg whites.
-This can help the sugar to dissolve quickly and stabilise the beaten egg whites as it traps the air in the whipped egg whites as well as giving that glossiness and shine from caramelisation once it is baked.
+Once you have achieved soft peaks, add in a little superfine sugar, small pinches at a time, bit by bit while continuing to whip up the egg whites.
+This can help the sugar to dissolve quickly and stabilize the beaten egg whites as it traps the air in the whipped egg whites as well as giving that glossiness and shine from caramelisation once it is baked.

 As a guide, you can try 1/8 teaspoon per egg white or one teaspoon per 1 cup of egg whites.